 Mike Muth died in October of 1994.
 In November of that year Marion and Betty Middleton called Mike’s mom, Gertrude Muth, to say that with her permission they would like to establish a basketball scholarship fund in Mike’s memory.
 Mrs. Muth was humbled, surprised and delighted by their thoughtfulness.
 So the process of establishing the Fund began by setting it up as a 501(c)(3) entity under the federal tax code.
 Dan Collins, an attorney in Greenville and a former Palmetto High School classmate of Mike’s, volunteered to handle the required legalities.
 Elisabeth Pickelsimer, a long-time friend and former student of Mrs. Muth’s, lead the effort to develop the criteria to receive the scholarship.

 In addition to Marion, Dan, Elisabeth and Mrs. Muth, Dale Bell, Walter Trammell, Jr. and Benny Smith, also former Palmetto High School classmates of Mike’s, formed the first Board of Directors.
 Later Dickie McClelland, who has since passed away, was added to the Board.
 Marion Middleton has become Chair Emeritus.
-Today’s Board consists of Mike’s three sons, Michael (Chair), Richard (Vice Chair) and Greg, as well as Dale Bell (Co-Treasurer), Larry Holcombe (Co-Treasurer), Jerry Atkins, Christina Riddle (Secretary) and Heather Jackson Thompson who was recently elected to the Board.
-Christina was a 2002 Scholarship Recipient and Heather a 1997 Scholarship Recipient.
-The Board is so fortunate to have these two former recipients helping guide the Fund as it moves forward.
+Today’s Board consists of Mike’s three sons, Michael (Chair), Greg (Vice Chair), as well as Dale Bell (Co-Treasurer), Larry Holcombe (Co-Treasurer), Jerry Atkins, Chrishton Owens, Heather Jackson Thompson, and Jennifer Higgins Janssen who was recently elected to the Board.
+Chrishton was a 2013 Scholarship Recipient, Heather a 1997 Scholarship Recipient, and Jennifer was a 2001 Scholarship Recipient.
+The Board is so fortunate to have these three former recipients helping guide the Fund as it moves forward.

 The first $1,000 scholarship was awarded at the end of the 1994-1995 school year and was renewed annually provided the recipient maintained the appropriate grade point average at a post-secondary school.
-The award is now $2,000 and remains renewable annually.
-Of the 31 recipients who have earned the scholarship, 75 percent have successfully completed their post-secondary education.
+With the cost of tuition continually increasing, the board made an effort to increase the award to $2,500 and remains renewable annually.
+This change goes into effect in 2020.
+Of the 35 recipients who have earned the scholarship, nearly 75 percent have successfully completed their post-secondary education.